The website copywriters friend: A plugin called Yoast

 Orange = need to go back and fix a few things

-Red = not working for those keywords
+Red = not working for some reason

 In the Page Analysis, this is taken one further in terms of advice on what is done poorly through to done super well.